-There are about 70,000 social enterprises in the UK and they contribute £24bn towards the national economy (source: Social Enterprise UK), yet arguably the contribution they make is beyond being summed up in mere financial terms.
+There are about 80,000 social enterprises in the UK contributing £24bn towards the national economy and employing almost a million people (source: Social Enterprise UK).
+Yet arguably, the contribution they make is beyond being summed up in mere financial terms.

 What is a social enterprise?

 A social enterprise is a business operated to benefit society or the environment, not purely to generate profits for the business owner or dividend payments for shareholders.
-Well-known examples of social enterprises include The Big Issue, Jamie Oliver's Fifteen restaurants, Cafédirect and the Eden Project.
+Well-known examples of social enterprises include The Big Issue, Cafédirect and the Eden Project.